Kevin64/asset-and-personnel-control-system/README.md

 ## Installation

 The following instructions will be using Apache as the web server in a Debian-based Linux host.
-After you install and configure the required software, follow the steps below.
+After you install and configure the required software (PHP and MySQL), follow the steps below.
 1. Download the [latest release](https://github.com/Kevin64/asset-and-personnel-control-system/releases/latest) package into a folder (e.g. Downloads).
 2. Open the terminal and type:
 ```bash